-What is a 401K Plan?
+What Is a 401(k) Plan?

 You’ve heard the term 401(k) before, but what exactly is it?
-Well, for starters, it’s a great way to help you achieve that dream of buying a home, retiring, and living comfortably.
+Well, for starters, it’s a great way to help you achieve that dream of buying a home, retiring and living comfortably.
 A 401(k) plan is one of the most valuable financial assets to have, which is why we’re taking you on a quick crash course of the basics.
-Let’s break it down:
+Let’s break it down!

-Put simply, a 401 plan is an employee-sponsored retirement savings plan.
+Put simply, a 401(k) plan is an employer-sponsored retirement savings plan.
 Through these plans, you can save money towards retirement on a tax-deferred basis, which means you don’t pay federal or state income taxes on your savings or their investment earnings, until you withdraw the money at retirement.

-And since most people’s taxable income is lower at retirement than during employment, they end up paying less in taxes on this type of savings — which makes 401 plans one the most valuable savings tools out there.
+And since most people’s taxable income is lower at retirement than during employment, they end up paying less in taxes on this type of savings — which makes 401(k) plans one of the most valuable savings tools out there.

 How do 401(k) Plans Work?